What is rehabilitation counseling?

 In addition to receiving training in counseling theories and practice, rehabilitation counselors receive additional training, which enables them to consider the medical, psychosocial, spiritual, family, and environmental impact of disability on the individual's ability to function in the environment of their choice.
 Special courses in medical and psychosocial aspects of disability, employment, job accommodation, and advanced practices for developmental and psychiatric disabilities prepare rehabilitation counselors to evaluate and identify individual client needs, develop services, and apply interventions that include adapting the environment and providing needed supports which assist individuals to achieve their optimal functional capacity.

-UNC's master's degree program in Rehabilitation Counseling and Psychology is fully accredited by the Council on Rehabilitation Education (CORE).
-We have been approved to change our name to the Division of Clinical Rehabilitation in Mental Health Counseling.
+UNC's master's degree program in Clinical Rehabilitation and Mental Health Counseling is fully accredited by the Council on Rehabilitation Education (CORE).
 We are currently under review for CACREP accreditation.

 For more information on CORE accreditation, please visit http://www.core-rehab.org or contact the council directly below: